Ghulam Azam: Responses

 Azam had always maintained that he never participated in any crimes but tried "to help people as much as he could."
-In a press release, Jamaat's Acting Secretary General Rafiqul Islam rejected the International Crimes Tribunal's verdict against Azam by stating his conviction "nothing but a reflection of what AL-led 14-party alliance leaders had said against him Ghulam Azam in different meetings".
+In a press release, Jamaat's Acting Secretary General Rafiqul Islam rejected the International Crimes Tribunal's verdict against Azam by stating his conviction "nothing but a reflection of what AL-led 14-party alliance leaders had said against him Ghulam Azam, in different meetings".
 The Daily Amar Desh said that the evidence presented before the court against Ghulam Azam consisted of newspaper clippings published during 1971 and not independently proved.

 Death

-Ghulam Azam died after suffering a stroke on 23 October 2014 at 10:10 PM at Bangladesh Medical University while serving jail sentences for crimes against humanity during the Bangladesh Liberation War.
-His death was reported by Abdul Majid Bhuiyan, director of BMU.
-Ghulam Azam was put on life support at 8 PM.
+Ghulam Azam died at age 91 on 23 October 2014 at Bangladesh Medical University, following a stroke after which he was put on life support.
+He died while serving jail sentences for crimes against humanity during the Bangladesh Liberation War.
 He was also suffering from kidney ailments.

 Azam was buried at his family graveyard at Moghbazar, Dhaka on 25 October.

-His namaz-e-janaza (Islamic funeral prayer) was held at Bangladesh's national mosque Baitul Mokarram, which is still considered one of the largest gatherings at any funeral prayers.
+His namaz-e-janaza (Islamic funeral prayer) was held at Bangladesh's national mosque Baitul Mokarram; thousands of people attended his funeral prayers,.
 Different quarters of the country protested against taking Azam's body to the national mosque.

 Family

 His son, Abdullahil Amaan Azmi was a brigadier general in the Bangladesh Army who was dismissed without explanation.
 He was missing after 2016.
 In 2022, it was revealed by an investigative report by Netra News that he was detained at a secret prison called Aynaghar, which is controlled by the Directorate General of Forces Intelligence.

-In August 2024, after the July Revolution (Bangladesh), he was released from Aynaghar after 9 years of disappearance.
+In August 2024, after the July Revolution, he was released from Aynaghar after 9 years of disappearance.
 Moreover, his dismissal was revoked and he was granted retirement as a Brigadier General, with the benefits of the rank.